What image comes to mind when you hear the word “retirement”?

 And finally, cut unnecessary expenses that can eat up an incredible amount of money over time.
-You could be losing $20,000 of your retirement fund just by keeping a storage unit!
+Keeping a storage unit could mean you have $20,000 less in your retirement fund!

 And, hey, if you really kick it into overdrive, not only will your retirement be cushy — it could be a whole lot sooner, too.